chloris-geospatial/chloris-app-sdk/development.md

 # build the package
 python -m build

+# if you receive errors related to virualenv, try uninstalling it and re-installing it twice via `pip uninstall virtualenv` and then `pip install virtualenv`.
+This is a known issue pre-commit's virtualenv.

 # use docker to test the package in a clean environment
 docker run --rm -it -v $(pwd):/sdk python:3.9 bash cd /sdk